juju/docs/src/en/commands.md

    **Summary:**

-   publish charm to the store
+   Publish charm to the store.

    **Options:**

    _--from (= ".")_

-   path for charm to be published
+   Path for charm to be published

    _-m, --model (= "")_